 These numbers are based on real industry studies.
 Now consider a more conservative scenario:

-These savings don't appear on any invoice, but they absolutely show up in your company's profits as money you didn't have to spend on emergency fixes and angry customer support.
+These savings don't appear on any invoice, but they show up in your company's profits as money you didn't have to spend on emergency fixes and angry customer support.

 Some industries that are highly regulated face even bigger risks with compliance